Darda, Croatia

 Darda (Дарда, Dárda) is a village and a municipality just north of Osijek, Croatia.
 It is located across the Drava river in Baranja.
 At the 2011 census, the village population was 5,323, with a total of 6,908 people in the municipality.
-The castle of the Hungarian Esterhazi family is located in the center of the Darda.
+The castle of the Hungarian Esterhazy family is located in the center of the Darda.

 Name

 In Hungarian the town is known as Dárda, in German as Lanzenau, and in Serbian Cyrillic as Дарда.
 In Hungarian, a dárda (spear, lance) is made by ramming a dagger (tőr) into a long handle or pole.
 It was a military weapon used by the cavaliers and the infantry in the old times.
 Darda was first mentioned in Roman times under the name Tarda.